microsoft/rust-for-dotnet-devs/src/language/scalar-types.md

 Notes:

 1. [`char`][char.rs] in Rust and [`Char`][char.net] in .NET have different definitions.
-In Rust, `char` is 4 bytes wide that is a [Unicode scalar value], but in .NET, a `Char` is 2 bytes wides uses the UTF-16 encoding.
+In Rust, a `char` is 4 bytes wide that is a [Unicode scalar value], but in .NET, a `Char` is 2 bytes wide and stores the character using the UTF-16 encoding.
 For more information, see the [Rust `char` documentation][char.rs].

 2. While a unit `()` (an empty tuple) in Rust is a _expressible value_, the closest cousin in C# would be `void` to represent nothing.
 However, `void`